mlgranger540/words-of-a-fanboy/README.md

 The landing page of the blog is the Recent page, which will display the most recently posted entries, newest first, in the left panel.
 These contain a post title, date, content, and tags, which help let the reader know what topics are covered in the post.

 On the right, there is a sidebar which will contain a brief author profile, which links to a full About the Author page.
 Underneath this there will be a quick nav panel which provides links to all the entries displayed on the recent page, to make it easier to jump between them.
-I may try and make this sidebar sticky as well.
+I may make this sidebar sticky as well.

 After the last displayed entry there is a 'Back to top' link that allows users to immediately return to the top of the page without having to scroll up again.